-2 x Wheel brushes (1 x large, 1 x small).
-Most cars nowadays have alloy wheels making the car look great when clean.
-They can provide a slight nuisance when removing brake dust but it is not impossible.
-Two good quality wheel brushes in varied sizes will achieve good results, a large one for the main face and a smaller thinner type for between the spokes and back of the wheel.
-Do not be tempted to use your wash mitt on your wheels, unless you buy a dedicated one to only use on your wheels.
-At Windrush Car Storage we use four wheel brushes to achieve the best results as all of them have their uniqueness in size, shape and softness depending on the wheel type we’re working with.
+Most modern cars have alloy wheels: great for impressing when clean, but a slight nuisance when removing brake dust.
+To make the process easier, you’ll need two good-quality wheel brushes in varied sizes: a large one for the main face and a smaller, thinner type for between the spokes and the back of the wheel.
+Don’t be tempted to use your wash mitt on your wheels, unless you buy a dedicated one solely for this purpose.
+At Windrush Car Storage, our specialist car washing service uses four wheel brushes to achieve the best results, with size, shape and softness depending on the wheel type.